Aging & Disability Resource Connection Program (ADRC)

 Network of Care is a comprehensive, Internet-based resource for the elderly and people with disabilities, as well as their caregivers and service providers.
 Among the wealth of information and resources contained in this dynamic interactive web site, users can get assistance with medications, search for services, use the health library, search for assistive devices, link to city, county, state and federal governments, track legislation and give feedback to legislators, complete and print a personalized emergency care card, use a password protected personal folder to keep track of medical information and store personally selected resources. www.riverside.networkofcare.org is a portal into a new world of web-based services and supports for seniors, persons with disabilities, caregivers and service providers.

 Congregate and home-delivered meals are provided to persons sixty (60) years of age or older and spouses of someone 60 or older.
-Congregate service is available at over 20 sites throughout Riverside County.
+Congregate service is available at over 30 sites throughout Riverside County.
 The Home Delivered Meals Program is for persons who may be at nutrition risk with transportation or health issues that would prevent them from accessing a Congregate Meal Program site or prevent them from taking care of their own nutritional needs.
-For more information regarding our program call: 1-800-510-2020
+For more information regarding our program call: 1-800-510-2020. click here for Meal site information

 Ombudsman Services (Facility Visits)